Ovarian cancer misdiagnosis claims

 If the CA-125 comes back at 35 IU/ml or above, the same guidance expects an urgent referral on the suspected gynaecological cancer pathway, with a specialist appointment inside two weeks.
 A normal CA-125 is not the end of the inquiry: if the symptoms persist, the ultrasound still needs to happen.

-Women with a family history of ovarian or breast cancer, or a known BRCA1 or BRCA2 mutation, are not referred to a familial cancer or family history clinic.
-Surveillance and risk-reducing options are never discussed.
+• A known family history of ovarian or breast cancer, or a BRCA1 or BRCA2 mutation, that was not referred to a familial cancer clinic for surveillance or risk-reducing options.

 When delayed ovarian cancer misdiagnosis crosses into negligence